nucleic/kiwi/docs/source/basis/installation.rst

 Checking your install
 ---------------------

-Once you installed kiwisolver you should be able to import as follows:
+Once you installed kiwisolver you should be able to import it as follows:

 .. code:: python